An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex: An Active-Set Algorithmic Framework for Minimization over the Simplex

 In the following, we will refer to $d^{\text{FW}}$, $d^{\text{AFW}}$ and $d^{\text{PG}}$ when the subdirection $d^k_{N^k}$ is chosen according to the Frank-Wolfe (FW), the away-step Frank-Wolfe (AFW) or the projected gradient (PG) rule, respectively.

-We now show that the three considered directions satisfy Definition~\ref{def:dirgradrel}. \begin{proposition} Given one rule among (FW), (AFW) and (PG) for the computation of $d^k_{N^k}$, the resulting sequence of directions $\{d^k\}$ generated by \ASSIMPL\ is active-set gradient related, i.e., it satisfies Definition~\ref{def:dirgradrel}. \end{proposition}
+We now show that the three considered directions satisfy Definition~\ref{def:dirgradrel}. \begin{proposition} Given one rule among (FW), (AFW) and (PG) for the computation of $d^k_{N^k}$, the resulting sequence of directions $\{d^k\}$ generated by \ASSIMPL\ is active-set gradient related. \end{proposition}